Backflow Prevention When You Go Green

 Installing a Gray Water (Recycled) System

 At this time, the City of Palo Alto requires backflow prevention devices on all water services to any properties with gray water systems, except the systems commonly referred to as “Laundry to Landscape”.
 For recycled systems other than Laundry-to-Landscape, the high coliform content in gray water, simple Pressure Vacuum Breaker (PVB) or hose bib style protectors are not adequate protection – a Reduced Pressure (RP) assembly is required.
 However, Laundry-to-Landscape systems are not a problem in this regard and in fact, are a good way to reduce water use, especially during the current drought.
-In partnership with Palo Alto Utilities, the Santa Clara Valley Water District is offering $200 rebates for such systems--more details here.
+In partnership with Palo Alto Utilities, the Santa Clara Valley Water District is offering $200 rebates for such systems--visit the SCVWD website for more details.